MIPPL/nephele-org-website/public/content/developers/tutorials/uniswap-v2-annotated-code/index.md

         uint amountTokenDesired,
 ```

-When a liquidity provider wants to provide liquidity to a Token/ETH pair exchange, there are a few differences.
-The contract handles wrapping the ETH for the liquidity provider.
-There is no need to specify how many ETH the user wants to deposit, because the user just sends them with the transaction (the amount is available in `msg.value`).
+When a liquidity provider wants to provide liquidity to a Token/NEPH pair exchange, there are a few differences.
+The contract handles wrapping the NEPH for the liquidity provider.
+There is no need to specify how many NEPH the user wants to deposit, because the user just sends them with the transaction (the amount is available in `msg.value`).

 ```solidity
         uint amountTokenMin,